Primary

 Kneel facing away from a high cable with the rope held behind your head.
 Crunch down by bringing your ribcage toward your pelvis—not by sitting back on your heels.
 Your hips should stay stationary while your spine flexes.
 Think about rolling your spine down.

-Want Cable Crunch in your program?
+See where Cable Crunch fits in your weekly plan

 Kneel in front of a cable with rope attachment.